iGaging EZ-View DRO and DigiMag 21-Bit Scales

 • Simple data format and communication protocol

-• Consistent connection scheme between Mini and Micro USB versions
+• Consistent connection scheme between Mini-USB and Micro-USB versions

 Cons